Ohm-Np/rpac/README.md

-## This package consists of few basic functions as a part of learning...
-## ...on how to create R package in RStudio
+This package consists of few basic functions as a part of learning on 'How to create R package in RStudio?'